Council Tax energy rebate

 Generally, the person who is highest in the following list is liable to pay the Council Tax:

 - Resident leaseholder, e.g. an owner occupier who is paying a ground rent.

 - Resident statutory or secure tenant, e.g. a council or private tenant.

 - Resident licensee, e.g. the landlord of a public house who lives on the premises.

 - Non-resident owner.

-Note: Husbands and wives, partners and joint owners are liable to pay Council Tax.
+Husbands and wives and unmarried couples living together are liable to pay Council Tax even if only one of them owns or rents the property.
 The bill will show all the names, although only one bill may be sent.

-The owner is liable to pay the Council Tax in the following special cases:
+The owner, rather than the occupier, is liable to pay the Council Tax in the following special cases:

-- House in multiple occupation, e.g. groups of bedsits which share washing and cooking facilities.
+- Houses in multiple occupation, e.g. groups of bedsits which share washing and cooking facilities.